VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/examples/info.md

 # Info Command Examples

-Practical examples for using `nbutils info` to analyze notebooks.
+Practical examples for using `nbctl info` to analyze notebooks.

 ## Basic Usage